terrytang0905/TT_Tech_Space/blogs/2016-04-09-java_concurrent_analysis_note.md

 *The Reason of Thread Goodness*

-• More responsive user interfaces
+- More responsive user interfaces
-• Exploiting multiple processors.
+- Exploiting multiple processors.
-• Simplicity of modeling.
+- Simplicity of modeling.
-• Asynchronous or background processing.
+- Asynchronous or background processing.

 *Thread Safety*

-Must-be Thread Safety Application
+Must-be Thread Safety Application <br />
-• GUI toolkits and background thread
+- GUI toolkits and background thread
-• TimerTask
+- TimerTask
-• Serlvet and JSP
+- Serlvet and JSP
-• RMI
+- RMI

 *The improvements for concurrency in JDK 5*